Housing and jobs boost to former business park site

 Brand new site in North Wales to be developed by Macbryde Homes

-A significant new housing development which will breathe new life in to a site on the edge of Abergele has been given the go-ahead by Conwy County Borough Council.
+Macbryde Homes have been given the go-ahead by Conwy County Borough Council for a new development that will bring new housing and obs to Abergele.
 The site had previously been ear-marked for the North Wales Business Park.

 Whilst the North Wales Business Park was never fully finished, the facilities that it had delivered, including a medical centre and pharmacy, along with the job opportunities created on the developed part of the site and the transport links that grew as a result, made the remaining land very suitable for residential development.
 The site owners consequently placed an application with Conwy County Borough Council four years ago to free the land for residential use, and it was subsequently identified as an allocated housing site in Conwy’s 2013 LDP.
 This allocation was taken forward by Macbryde Homes in 2016 when they submitted detailed plans for the development of the site.